Frequently Asked QuestionsSkip to content Skip to main navigation

 You should be contacted within one week to schedule an evaluation.
-If you have not been contacted within one week, please contact the clinic at 212-678-3409 to confirm that your evaluation forms were received.
+If you have not been contacted within one week, please contact the clinic at 212-678-3409 to confirm that your intake forms were received.

-When your evaluation forms are received, they will be reviewed by a clinical supervisor who will then contact you to discuss your specific needs.
+When your intake forms are received, they will be reviewed by a clinical supervisor who will then contact you to discuss your specific needs.
 In some cases, if the Mysak Clinic is not able to meet your specific needs, the clinical supervisor may suggest that you would be better served elsewhere in the community and will make appropriate referrals.

 Generally, we are able to schedule evaluations on a regular basis throughout the semester.
-There is typically a wait list for therapy.
+Typically, there is a wait list for therapy.
 The length of the wait list varies; however, every effort is made to meet your clinical needs in a timely manner.
-When your evaluation forms are received, they will be reviewed by a clinical supervisor who will then contact you to discuss your specific needs.
+When your intake forms are received, they will be reviewed by a clinical supervisor who will then contact you to discuss your specific needs.
 If there is a wait list at that time, this will also be discussed.
 If the Mysak Clinic is not able to meet your needs in a timely manner, appropriate referrals will be made.
 If you wish to wait for services at our clinic, your name will be placed on the wait list.

 You do not need a doctor's referral to receive services at the Mysak Clinic.
 However, if you are submitting a claim to your insurance company and referral is required, it is your responsibility to obtain the referral.